Turtled/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model and it's how javascript represents elements on the page, providing functionality such as editing, deleting or creating elements.

 2. What is an event?

+    An event is an event that triggers when a particular thing happens (for example "click" for when the user clicks).
+To use them, we can tell javascript that we want to listen for a particular event, and give it a callback to execute when that event happens.

 3. What is an event listener?

+    An event listener is when we tell javascript that we want to listen for a particular event, and give it a callback to execute when that event happens.

 4. Why would we convert a NodeList into an Array?

+    To have access to array methods like .forEach, .map, etc.

 5. What is a component?

+    A component is really just a bunch of dynamically created elements.

 ### Git Set up